statxsphere/anime/README.md

 # Project: The Anime Scout:
 ## An anime recommendation engine.

-#### Ever finished an anime and thought to yourself - "I want to watch that exact anime again, except with different characters and a different story."?.
+#### Ever finished an anime and thought to yourself - "I want to watch that exact anime again, except with different characters and a different story."?

 Well, I have!
 Which is why, I have used collaborative filtering to come up with an anime recommendation engine.
 I then deployed the project via Streamlit so that I can share my findings with all of you too.
 The live domain for this website can be found [here](https://share.streamlit.io/statxsphere/anime/explore.py) and due to computational limitations, the full "AniMap" can be found [here](https://nbviewer.jupyter.org/github/statxsphere/anime/blob/master/AniMap.ipynb).
 I hope you have fun and find the anime of your dreams!